 Today, we’re announcing that we’ve received Class II clearance from the U.S. Food and Drug Administration (FDA) for hospital care.
 With our FDA clearance, we’re now one step closer to our goal of keeping every person across the globe healthy, safe and alive.

 This company was built from nothing more than an idea.
 It is not an academic spin-off.
 We bootstrapped to a prototype and our first clinical study, then achieved CE marking and now have FDA clearance.
-My co-founder, Stewart Whiting and I have our remarkable, hardworking team to thank for where we are today, and perhaps more importantly, where we’re going.
-This talented group of Ph.Ds, data scientists, salespeople and leaders work each and every day to move our industry further, improve patient outcomes and lessen the burden on healthcare professionals.
+We have our remarkable, hardworking team to thank for where we are today, and perhaps more importantly, where we’re going.
+This talented group of Ph.Ds, data scientists, engineerings, salespeople and customer success leaders work each and every day to move our industry further, improve patient outcomes and lessen the burden on healthcare professionals.

 We’ve had regulatory clearance in the U.K. since March 2017 and we’re now thrilled to bring our remote patient monitoring solution to leading U.S. healthcare organizations, including Mount Sinai Health System in New York.